-Members who are enrolled in active care management benefit from a personalized care plan developed and supported through one-on-one interactions with a registered nurse or social worker who oversees the care plan and coordinates with the rest of the TPH care management team.
-The care management team, which includes registered nurses, social workers, community health educators, field care managers, behavioral health clinicians, pharmacists, and medical directors, work together to ensure there is integration and connection of medical and community services.
+Members enrolled in active care management benefit from a personalized care plan developed and supported through one-on-one interactions with a registered nurse or social worker who oversees the care plan and coordinates with the rest of the TPH care management team.
+This team - which includes registered nurses, social workers, community health educators, field care managers, behavioral health clinicians, pharmacists, and medical directors - work together to ensure there is integration and connection of medical and community services.

 Care Transitions Program

 The ConnectiCare Care Transitions Program recognizes the known potential risks associated with transitioning from one practice setting to another.
 ConnectiCare’s program focuses on transition from acute and subacute facility to home with the goal to prevent acute readmission.

 ConnectiCare's risk stratification process ranks members according to a risk score that is determined from a review of medical claims over a rolling 12-month look-back.
 A prospective risk score, internal utilization-based risk score, and a co-morbidity score are combined to produce a total risk score and overall ranking.
 Risk scores are mapped to a high, moderate or low risk group.
 Members who are determined to be high risk are managed in Complex Care Management.
 Members who are moderate risk with one or more of five chronic conditions (asthma, CAD, CHF, COPD, and diabetes) are managed in disease management.

 Complex care management is defined as the coordination of care and services provided to members who have experienced a critical event or diagnosis requiring the extensive use of resources and who need help navigating the system to facilitate appropriate delivery of care and services.
 ConnectiCare’s program goal is to help members regain optimum health or improved functional capability in the right setting and in a cost-effective manner.